 Managing Editor Alison DeNisco Rayome joined CNET in 2019, and is a member of the Home team.
 She is a co-lead of the CNET Tips and We Do the Math series, and manages the Home Tips series, testing out new hacks for cooking, cleaning and tinkering with all of the gadgets and appliances in your house.
 Alison was previously an editor at TechRepublic.

 ExpertiseHome Tips, including cooking, cleaning and appliances hacksCredentials

 National Silver Azbee Award for Impact/Investigative Journalism; National Gold Azbee Award for Online Single Topic Coverage by a Team; National Bronze Azbee Award for Web Feature Series

 Schools, businesses, restaurants, gyms, museums and other public places across the US closed down this month in attempts to contain the COVID-19 pandemic.
 Many people are staying home and practicing social distancing to avoid spreading the viral disease further.

-If you're not used to spending all of your time at home, whether you live alone or with a partner, a family or roommates, you might be feeling a little unsure of how to pass the time -- especially since the government'smight last for weeks.
-Never fear: CNET has put together this guide of and infection prevention, but also tips for working, cooking, learning and staying physically and mentally healthy from home.
+If you're not used to spending all of your time at home, whether you live alone or with a partner, a family or roommates, you might be feeling a little unsure of how to pass the time -- especially since the government's social distancing directive might last for weeks.
+Never fear: CNET has put together this guide of everything you need to know about coronavirus and infection prevention, but also tips for working, cooking, learning and staying physically and mentally healthy from home.

 Making your way around the kitchen for the first time in a while?
 Here are some apps, services and tips to help you channel your inner Gordon Ramsay and finally use that Instant Pot or slow cooker (just keep the yelling to a minimum, for the sake of your pet):